lydiastepanek/FoodSpender/README.md

 [Details][phase-one]

 ### Phase 2: Viewing Blogs and Posts (~2 days)
 I will add API routes to serve post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+By the end of this phase, users will be able to create blogs and view both "Recent Activity" blogs and posts, all inside a single Backbone app.

 [Details][phase-two]

 ### Phase 3: Editing and Displaying Posts (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
 I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I also want to make the post creation form have other JQuery UI features.

+### Phase 4: Design (~2 Days)
+I want to make it visually appealing using CSS.
+I would like to add seed data of instagram photos for some of the posts.

+### Phase 5: Add Trends Page
+I want to make a separate tab away from posts that is more data visualization.
+I want to find and use a gem that creates cool data visualization.

 [Details][phase-three]